 1. Cadillac Cimarron

-About twenty years ago, Cadillac wanted to bring the luxury a bit down-market, so they took a Chevrolet Cavalier, a small, light-weight economy car, and added a lot of sound proofing and body cladding, and an upgraded leather interior.
-It was so slow, they then had to upgrade the engine to a V6 to move all the weight around.
+In the 1990s, Cadillac wanted to bring the luxury a bit down-market, so they took a Chevrolet Cavalier, a small, lightweight economy car, and added a lot of sound proofing and body cladding, and an upgraded leather interior.
+It was so slow they then had to upgrade the engine to a V6 to move all the weight around.
 The end result is a pimped-out Cavalier with a Cadillac badge.
 Dealerships were told NOT to refer to the car as a Cadillac.
 But they did not obey orders, and the car became "Cadillac Cimarron."

 2. Aston Martin Cygnet